 Mentoring is to support and encourage people to manage their own development, to help people maximise their potential, develop their skills, improve their performance, and become the person they want to be.

-Once you’ve read the guidance please apply below
+Once you’ve read the guidance please apply below.

 Mentoring can include things like

-✔ Artistic and Creative development
+Artistic and creative development

-✔ Anything else that will help you develop your career or organisation in the field of Live Arts.
 It’s important to remember that these are mentoring opportunities – people with lots of expertise who can help you work through your next steps, but they are not going to do the job for you!